 All API endpoints go through authentication.
 Authentication determines who the end-user is and calculates the number of requests made by the user.

 An authorization token or key is the identifying credential for the end-user in the authentication mechanism.
 Basic authentication, using an email can also determine who the end-user is.

 Application permission uses the identifying credential to determine if a request should be accepted or declined.

 The authentication token or key identified the end-user as the owner of the application.
 That is JSON Web Tokens (JWT) or opaque string tokens.
 Each API token generated is calculated separately, even if generated multiple times by the end-users of your application.
 New API requests are unsuccessful if the API rate limit is exhausted.

 Every API provider limits some part of their service.
 Limits are for your protection, but they can also be frustrating.
 Understanding the reasons behind these limits will help you avoid any surprises.

 One of the main reasons why API providers use limits is to be fair to everyone who uses their service.
 They have to be careful about how much bandwidth they allocate, just as any other company has to be careful about how much bandwidth they allocate for websites hosted on their servers.

-Limits also help protect themselves from getting hit with unexpectedly high bills from customers who use too many resources without expecting it.
-Some companies have been known to run up huge bills by using more bandwidth than they were supposed to – and then refusing to pay it back when the provider attempted to cut them off.
+Limits also help protect providers from unexpectedly high bills from customers who use too many resources without expecting it.
+Some companies run up huge bills by using more bandwidth than they were supposed to – and then refusing to pay it back when the provider attempted to cut them off.
 By imposing limits, they can hopefully avoid this scenario altogether.

 Some APIs use keys to identify users of their services.
 If a key is limited, then it ensures there are no duplicate keys and only one user can access your service.
 An example of this type of key is a session cookie that tracks a user’s activity within a website.